Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

 MD laser cooling simulations inherently include $f^z$-coupling and resonant mode coupling and, therefore, can elucidate the effects of trap and laser beam parameters on the attainable ion crystal temperatures.
 Our first set of cooling simulations compares the potential energy cooling of the crystals shown in Fig.~\ref{fig3}.
 The values of the trap parameters used in these simulations are listed in the previous section.
 The laser parameters are as follows: $w_y$ = 20$\sqrt{2}$ $\mu$m, $w_z$ = 100$\sqrt{2}$ $\mu$m, $\Delta_{\parallel} = -\gamma_0/2$, $S_{\parallel} = 0.005$, $S_{\perp} = 0.5$.
 For each crystal, we have run simulations with a variety of values for $\Delta_{\perp}$ and $d$, which are relatively easy to tune experimentally.
 The exact values used in the parameter scans are different for each crystal, as we use the theory developed in \cite{torrisi2016} to choose ranges which result in optimal kinetic energy cooling.
 We expect to achieve the best potential energy cooling in a similar parameter space \cite{zaris2024}.
-The cooling of the potential energy due to the perpendicular and axial Doppler cooling beams is simulated for 16 ms and is shown in Fig.~\ref{fig5}.
+The final temperatures for the full parameter scans (after 16 ms of cooling) are provided in Appendix~\ref{app:a}.

+Fig.~\ref{fig5} illustrates the decrease in potential energy over time during laser cooling.
 For clarity, we only plot the cooling results for the $(\Delta_{\perp},d)$ pair which results in the best potential energy cooling for each crystal.
 The exact values are listed in Table \ref{table1}.
-However, we note that the potential energy is quite similar for a variety of $(\Delta_{\perp},d)$ pairs near the optimal values.
+However, we note that the potential energy is quite similar for a variety of $(\Delta_{\perp},d)$ pairs near the optimal values, as seen in Appendix~\ref{app:a}.
 The temperature corresponding to the potential energy of an ion crystal $\{\boldsymbol{x}_i(t)\}_{i=1}^N$, at time $t$, is calculated using

 where $\boldsymbol{x}_i^0$ is the equilibrium ion configuration.
 Here, we subtract the equilibrium potential energy, $E_{pot}(\boldsymbol{x}_i^0)$, from the total potential energy before dividing by the factor $Nk_b$ to convert to units of temperature.
 The factor of $2/3$ accounts for the fact that the potential energy is shared (not necessarily equally) between three spatial degrees of freedom.
 We note that, in some cases with highly effective laser cooling, the potential energy of the ion crystal after simulated cooling is lower than the equilibrium potential energy found in our initialization process using the SciPy library.
 This behavior is a result of the complicated energy landscape of 3D crystals, which includes many local energy minimum states.
 In order to ensure that our potential energy values are positive, we perform another SciPy minimization following the laser cooling simulations.
 The configuration generated by this final energy minimization is then what we define as $\{\boldsymbol{x}_i^0\}$.